FonzTech/BreakMyCircle/README.md

   - `InputManager::singleton->mouseStates[ImMouseButtons::Left] > 0`: the key is down;

 - Please, keep the `GameObject::mDrawables` array clean and consistent, otherwise orphans drawables will appear.
 Also, layers where drawables go should be the same where the `GameObject` instances goes, otherwise drawables handling becomes difficult and tricky.
 Just create another class to handle that drawable on your required layer.
+- The concept for **Detached Drawing** is simple: the engine follows a pipeline, to render all the object on it's layer.
+If something needs to be rendered outside this pipeline (like some off-screen drawing or render-to-texture operations), we are talking about **Detached Drawing**.
+Just implement the *IDrawDetached* interface to give an uniformity and coherence regarding drawing operations.
+The `OverlayText` is *ALWAYS detached*.
 - As of now, ~~all~~ almost materials use Phong shader.
 - The GOL_PERSP_FIRST is the only layer which has the object ID buffer, used for mouse picking.
 - The GOL_ORTHO_FIRST is the only layer which draws its objects right after update (such as `OverlayText`).